soobinchoi54/zoomapi-java/README.md

 ## To run the program:
 Open the project in an IDE
-Run the following in the terminal to build the project properly in your local repository:
+Run the following in the terminal to build the project properly in your local repository:<br>
 Run the package goal to compile and package the code in a JAR file:
 ```
 mvn package